jpabadir/pace-c/documentation/final-deliverables/step-by-step-guide.md

 ## Maintenance Issues

-Gmail Account (Nodemailer) Details:
+### Gmail Account (Nodemailer) Details

-Username:

-Password:
+Email Address: pacementormatch@gmail.com

+Ownership of Nodemailer will be transfered via email when the project is completed.

 <br>

-Firebase Account Details:
+### Firebase Account Details

-Username:

-Password:
+Due to using Firebase, ownership of the account must be transfered via email.
+Pace C will transfer ownership of the firebase account when the project is completed.

 <br>

 ## Untested Existing Features

+- Due to using firebase, we were not able to perform tests that involved creating a test user.
+(Firebase mocking).

-(to be added)
+(more to be added)

 <br>